 SYNOPSIS

 Built for major festivals, global distribution, and national impact campaigns, Deadly Deceit is more than a film.
 It is a platform for truth, accountability, and change.
-By illuminating the full scope of asbestos’s legacy, the film will also amplify efforts to fund critical research into treatments—advancing medical breakthroughs that are possible if attention and investment catch up to the need.
+By illuminating the full scope of asbestos’ legacy, the film will also amplify efforts to fund critical research into treatments—advancing medical breakthroughs that are possible if attention and investment catch up to the need.
+And it will pressure policy-makers whose inaction continues to endanger lives, reminding them: looking away is no longer an option.

 Email producers Patrick James Lynch or Jessica Blackford-Cleeton to support the project.